-(They'd not take the A on the first round of the suit.
-Now we couldn't reach the Q.
+(They don't take the A on the first round of the suit.
+Now we can't reach the A).

-• Can you see how the opponents could beat us if we lead the ♠J rather than the ♠K?
+• Can you see how the opponents could beat us if we lead the ${}{\clubsuit}J$ rather than the ${}{\clubsuit}K$ ?

-(They'd take the ♠A on the first round of the suit and Spades would be blocked).
+(They take the A on the first round of the suit and Spades are blocked).

-• Can you see how the opponents could beat us if dummy didn't have that precious ♠10?
+• Can you see how the opponents could beat us if dummy didn't have that precious ▲10?

-(They'd take the ♠A on the first round of the suit and play back a Diamond.
-Now the Spades would be tangled and we'd have no entry to dummy).
+(They take the ♠A on the first round of the suit and play back a Diamond.
+Now the Spades are tangled and we have no entry to dummy).